Richy099/group-4-0206_3-4/README.md

 With gross revenue and profitability as our central focus -- next was to identify our three key business questions we determined were most important for Computing Vision to have answered:

+* How much, on average, should Computing Vision invest into producing movies?
+* What genres of movies should Computing Vision focus on based on total realized profits and profit?
+* Which season is best for Computing Vision to release movies?

+By completing the thorough data analysis steps seen below -- we are to produce our recommendations for Computng Vision.

 ### Data Understanding

 In the folder `Data/original_data` are movie datasets from the following movie websites: